MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/help/help-aldoc-generate-help.md

 When all prerequisites have been successfully installed, the next step is to use the ALDoc tool to generate the documentation files.
 For this, you must have the .app files that you want to generate documentation for available on your machine.
 You also need to have a folder available where the generated files can be placed.

-1. First, you must initialize the reference repo by providing the following command.
+1. First, initialize the reference repo by providing the following command.
 The initialization unpacks AL support files, and creates the input folder for the DocFx tool including the DocFx configuration file (docfx.json).

     ```bash
      {path_to_aldoc}\\aldoc.exe init -o .\\{path-to-generated-content}\\ -t '{path_to_package1}','{path_to_package2}',...,'{path_to_package3}'